HOPWA In Focus: HOPWA Formula Modernization

 What are the next steps for HUD to implement the new law?

 - The law provides that HOPWA modernization will begin in Fiscal Year 2017 and will be phased in over 5 years to avoid highly volatile shifts in either direction for any one jurisdiction.
-Jurisdictions will not gain more than 10% or lose more than 5% of their prior year funding during the 5-year phase in.
+During the 5-year phase in, jurisdictions will not gain more than 10% or lose more than 5% of the share of the total available formula funds that the jurisdiction received in the preceding fiscal year.
 These caps will give communities time to adjust and plan for new allocation amounts, with help from HUD's Technical Assistance providers.

 - OHH is developing a Notice to explain how the changes to the formula will be implemented and operationalized starting with the 2017 allocations.